IBM 1130: Instruction set overview

-The lowest addresses of core memory had uses dictated either by the hardware or by convention:
+The lowest addresses of core memory have uses dictated either by the hardware or by convention:

 Programming

 Subprograms

 The 1130 has no hardware support for a stack.
 Most subprograms are called with the instruction BSI (Branch and Store IAR).
 This deposits the value of IAR (the return address) at the destination address and transfers control to destination+1.
 Subprograms return to wherever they were called on that occasion using an indirect branch through that first word of the subprogram.
 Placing the return address in-line was a common technique of computers at that time, such as the Hewlett-Packard HP 2100, the DEC PDP-8, and the Scientific Data Systems SDS 920.

 So a subprogram named SIMPL might be organized as follows (comments follow the instruction operand):